 Regulation (EU) No 910/2014 [i.1] of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC (commonly called eIDAS) defines requirements on specific types of certificates named "qualified certificates".

-Directive (EU) 2015/2366 [i.2] of the European Parliament and of the Council of 25 November 2015 on payment services in the internal market, amending Directives 2002/65/EC, 2009/110/EC and 2013/36/EU and Regulation (EU) No 1093/2010, and repealing Directive 2007/64/EC (commonly called PSD2) defines requirements on communication among payment and bank account information institutions.
+Directive (EU) 2015/2366 [i.2] of the European Parliament and of the Council of 25 November 2015 on payment services in the internal market, amending Directives 2002/65/EC, 2009/110/EC and 2013/36/EU and Regulation (EU) No 1093/2010, and repealing Directive 2007/64/EC (commonly called PSD2) defines requirements on communication among payment service providers and account servicing institutions.

 The Commission Delegated Regulation with regard to Regulatory Technical Standards on strong customer authentication and secure communication (RTS henceforth) [i.3] is key to achieving the objective of the PSD2 (Directive (EU) 2015/2366 [i.2]) of enhancing consumer protection, promoting innovation and improving the security of payment services across the European Union.
 The RTS defines requirements on the use of qualified certificates (as defined in eIDAS) for website authentication and qualified certificates for electronic seal for communication among payment and bank account information institutions.